Hafetz & Associates $505K Data Breach Class Action Settlement

-Individuals who previously received a notice letter informing them that their personal information may have been compromised in the Hafetz & Associates data breach discovered in October 2023, may be eligible to submit a claim for up to $10,000 and credit monitoring, from a class action settlement.
+Individuals who received a notice letter informing them that the Hafetz & Associates data breach discovered in October 2023 may have compromised their personal information could be eligible to submit a claim for up to $10,000 plus a pro rata payment and credit monitoring from a class action settlement.
 The data incident affected approximately 31,590 individuals.

-Hafetz & Associates LLC has agreed to pay $505,000 to settle a class action lawsuit.
-The class action claimed that the company failed to adequately protect personal information after a cybersecurity incident.
-Compromised information included names, Social Security numbers, driver’s license numbers, financial account details and insurance benefit information.
+Hafetz & Associates LLC agreed to pay $505,000 to settle a class action lawsuit alleging it failed to adequately protect personal information after a cybersecurity incident.
+The compromised information included names, Social Security numbers, driver’s license numbers, financial account details and insurance benefit information.

 Who is eligible for a data breach settlement payout?

-Class members are individuals who reside in the United States and received a notice from Hafetz & Associates informing them that their personally identifiable information (PII) may have been accessed during a data breach, which occurred between July 24, 2023, and Oct.
-12, 2023.
+Class members are individuals who reside in the United States and received a notice from Hafetz & Associates informing them that a data breach that occurred between July 24, 2023, and Oct.
+12, 2023, may have impacted their personally identifiable information.

 How much is the class action settlement payment?